The-cheeseDOS-Project/cheeseDOS/README.md

 ## Getting Started

-You can download the latest IMG from the [Releases](https://github.com/The-cheeseDOS-Project/cheeseDOS/releases) page.
+You can download the precompiled image [here](https://github.com/The-cheeseDOS-Project/cheeseDOS/releases/latest) page.
 Then write it to a floppy, learn more [here](https://github.com/The-cheeseDOS-Project/cheeseDOS/wiki/Build-and-Run#writing).

 ## System Requirements (for booting on real hardware)